Amethyst-szs/voice-generator/README.md

 Each output wave file is made up of blips from the `assets/` folder.
 More detail about assets can be found further down.

 ## Generating Collections
 Generating a collection is very useful because you could make any amount of wave files in one batch.
 Collections are made from .txt files.
 They are quite simple to make.
 Starting a line with a ***#*** is a comment and will be completely ignored.
 Starting a line with a ***-*** is how you define an emotion.
-You need one of these before every spoken line.
-Starting a line with ***\~\~*** will allow you to switch characters.
+You need one of these before every spoken line `Note for advanced users: Don't include ".swave" after your emotion name.` Starting a line with ***\~\~*** will allow you to switch characters.
 It is worth noting that you don't need to set this before every line, just set it every time you want to switch to a new character speaking.
 Starting a line with no symbol means it is a spoken line.

 ```
 #Example: